grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

   </figcaption>
 </figure>

-The beach-idiot apologises, and claims ignorance.
-I'm torn between "how can anyone be so stupid as to not realise they're causing a disturbance" and "you know what, people can be really, really thick".
-AB2 is less charitable, probably correctly.
+The beach-idiot apologises, and claims a lack of knowledge.
+I'm torn between "how can anyone be so stupid as to not realise they're causing a disturbance?" and "people can be really, really thick".
+AB2 is less convinced about the feigned ignorance, probably correctly.
 We score another -10 points for the big-camera-but-no-bins crowd, and head for home.

+#### Conclusion

+What a great little trip.
+We'll maybe be back for some more in the New Year, COVID permitting - and perhaps even with a full time AB2, who knows.